A good 2.1 Honours undergraduate degree.

 Months of entry

-- The MSc in Information Technology is flexible and offers students a wide choice of modules covering many aspects of information technology, including key business practices.
+- The course is flexible and offers students a wide choice of modules covering many aspects of information technology, including key business practices.
 It complements the more specialised MSc programme in Computing and Information Technology.

 - Students undertake a significant project, including a wide-ranging investigation leading to their dissertation, which enables them to consolidate and extend their specialist knowledge and critical thinking.